-Yes, I often use that term, but it's a bit problematic for two reasons.
 The less important reason is that for many people, the term "following" still carries a negative connotation left over from the early 20th century.

 Recollect that the desire of imparting pleasure, especially to the ladies, is one of the essential qualifications of a gentleman.
 The truly polite man is always mindful of the comfort of those around him. — Prof. D. L. Carpenter, Philadelphia, 1854

-Then the 1920s through 1950s saw the emergence of a particularly disagreeable phase of ballroom dance, when the term lead meant "command" and follow meant "obey".
+Unfortunately, the 1920s through 1950s saw the emergence of a particularly disagreeable phase of ballroom dance, when the term lead meant "command" and follow meant "obey".